Neunreuther/Neunreuther/README.md

 ### Hi, I'm Alexander Neunreuther

-## I'm a Stundent at the University of Strasbourg (France)

 - :bank: I am on a work-study program at the headquarters of the bank Credit Agricole Alsace-vosges

-- :mortar_board: I study at the University of Strasbourg and I'm doing a master in data science
+- :mortar_board: I study at the University of Strasbourg and I'm doing a master degree in data science

-- :signal_strength: I am learning machine learning and deep learning
+- :signal_strength: Im currently learning machine learning and deep learning

 ### Connect with me: